Hepatitis comparison_ A, B, and C

 However:

-- Hepatitis B and C may remain silent for years
+• Hepatitis B and C may stay silent for many years

 5. Availability of Vaccines

-- Hepatitis B: Vaccine available and widely used
+• Hepatitis B: Vaccine accessible and broadly used

 6. Treatment Options

-- Hepatitis A: Supportive care (rest, hydration, nutrition)
+• Hepatitis A: helpful care (rest, hydration, nutrition)

-- Hepatitis B: Antiviral medications to control the virus
+• Hepatitis B: Antiviral treatment to regulate the infectious agent

 Prevention Tips